List of Hollyoaks characters introduced in 2021: Lizzie Chen-Williams

-Lizzie Chen-Williams, played by Lily Best, made her first appearance on 17 December 2021.
+Lizzie Chen-Williams, played by Lily Best, made her first appearance on 17 December 2021 and her last appearance on 7 May 2024 when the character was killed off.
 The character was announced in the programme's 2021 winter trailer, where she was confirmed to be a new love interest for Sid Sumner (Billy Price).
 The trailer also showed her having a connection with Serena (Emma Lau), who had previously had a romantic interest in Sid.
 Later scenes confirmed that she is the stepsister of Serena.
 The role is Best's first television role following her education at the Italia Conti Academy of Theatre Arts.
 She described her audition process for Hollyoaks as one of the nicest that she had experienced, noting that it was relaxed and that the casting directors made her feel welcome.
 The final round of Best's audition process involved her visiting the Hollyoaks studio, which she found daunting.
 She found the cast and crew to be welcoming, and after she was informed that she had been cast as Lizzie, she cried due to feeling lucky.
+An official Hollyoaks video highlighting the Chen-Williams family called Lizzie "The sassy sister".

+Lizzie was killed-off in a previously unannounced departure on 7 May 2024 after taking impure drugs sold by Warren Fox (Jamie Lomas).